 Yes, an elopement marriage is legal as long as it contains all the parts of a legal marriage ceremony.

-Everything else – like your wedding party, readings and even your vows – are not legally required.
+Everything else – like your wedding party, rings and even your vows – are not legally required.
 But they can be nice extras to include!

 Who gets invited to an elopement ceremony?